iver-wharf/wharf-notes/stub/wharf-cmd-provisioning.md

   - Ex: Add Kubernetes Service object in front of workers, to automatically load balance the aggregators via round-robin when opening new connection.

+- Better ways to figure out "missing builds"?

+- How to queue up jobs?
+Inside wharf-api or inside wharf-cmd-provisioner?

 ## Current